Flexible constraint satisfiability and a problem in semigroup theory

 A final point of interest arises somewhat more coincidentally.
 Intuitively, constraint networks that can be satisfied in very flexible ways lie at some extreme antipodal point compared to those that are not even satisfiable at all.
 Yet in the course of proving \texttt{NP}-completeness, it seems necessary to use a string of reductions which leads to an interesting stretching of the landscape of instances.
 It is found that there is no polynomial time boundary separating the ostensibly extreme subclasses \emph{not satisfiable} and \emph{flexibly satisfiable}.
 This can already be seen in the results of Abramsky, Gottlob and Kolaitis \cite{AGK}, where after reduction, one arrives at a graph that is either not $3$-colourable at all, or which is flexibly $3$-colourable.
 It is also built into the definition of supersymmetric SAT in \cite{got}.
 This extreme separation of YES instances from NO instances gives the results extra applicability, which we make use of in the present article.
-Aside from wider applicability, the issue is also of interest from a purely computational complexity perspective, as it is at the very least quite reminiscent of the currently open problem as to whether or not there are two disjoint \texttt{NP} languages that are inseparable by a polynomial time boundary (see \cite{FLM, GSSZ,grosel}, for example), and is a natural example of a promise problem (see the survey by Goldreich \cite{gol} for example).
+Aside from wider applicability, the issue is also of interest from a purely computational complexity perspective, as it is at the very least quite reminiscent of the currently open problem as to whether or not there are two disjoint \texttt{NP} languages that are inseparable by a polynomial time boundary (see \cite{FLM, GSSZ,grosel}, for example), and is a natural example of a promise problem (see the survey by Goldreich \cite{gol} for example). {Interest in promise problems variants of constraint problems has grown substantially in recent years, stemming from the \emph{promise CSP} framework introduced by Brakensiek and Guruswami \cite{bragur}.
+The promise problem contributions in the present article appear to be somewhat orthogonal to those of \cite{bragur}, but they are perhaps closer to cousins than total strangers, and we able to make use of one of the recent developments in promise CSP to prove Proposition~\ref{pro:highercolouring}.}